wazuh/wazuh-qa/docs/tests/integration/test_remoted/test_agent_communication/test_protocols_communication.md

 After this, two jobs are launched:

-- A monitoring job that is based on monitoring the manager's  `archives.log` to see the events received.
+- A monitoring job that is based on monitoring the manager's  `queue` socket to see the events received.

 - A job that creates, registers an agent and sends a defined message to the manager.